 Question 6: From your experience, for what types of Lancang-Mekong problems has cooperation been most effective?

 A successful model for solving the Mekong’s problems is to use the knowledge base to come up with solutions.
-It should not be just China’s perspective, or that of the US; but the bottom line is we have to ask the Mekong people want or need – not China or the US.
-It is the people who live along the Mekong who matter.
+It should not be just China’s perspective, or that of the US; but the bottom line is we have to ask what the Mekong people want or need – not China or the US.
+It is the people who live with the Mekong who matter.

 Question 7: In your view, which factors prevent cooperation?
 And which factors enable it?

 The domestic political factors in each of the counties prevent cooperation.
-For example, the Thai council can talk well with its Vietnamese counterparts; but not with their Lao counterparts.
+For example, the Thai (people’s) council can talk well with its Vietnamese counterparts; but not with their Lao counterparts.
 In Laos, they are reluctant to talk about politics and administration openly.

 It is big organisations who can promote local people and support them with knowledge and capacity building that can enable cooperation.
 Mr Niwat wonders if an AEAN Council for the People would not be a good idea in this respect.